expo/expo/docs/pages/eas/webhooks.md

 </p>
 </details>

-After running the command, you'll have to provide the webhook URL (or specify it with the `--url` flag) that handles HTTP POST requests.
+After running `eas webhook:create`, you'll be prompted to choose the webhook event type (unless you provide the `--event BUILD|SUBMIT` parameter).
+Next, provide the webhook URL (or specify it with the `--url` flag) that handles HTTP POST requests.
 Additionally, you'll have to input a webhook signing secret, if you have not already provided it with the `--secret` flag.
 It must be at least 16 characters long, and it will be used to calculate the signature of the request body which we send as the value of the `expo-signature` HTTP header.
 You can use the signature to verify a webhook request is genuine (example code below).

-We call your webhook using an HTTP POST request and we pass data in the request body.
-EAS sends the build data as a JSON object.
+EAS calls your webhook using an HTTP POST request.
+All the data is passed in the request body.
+EAS sends the data as a JSON object.
 The most notable fields are:

-- `id` - the unique ID of your build
-- `status` - a string specifying whether your build has finished successfully (can be either `finished` or `errored`)
-- `artifacts.buildUrl` - the URL to the build artifact (only included if `status === 'finished'`)

 Additionally, we send an `expo-signature` HTTP header with the hash signature of the payload.
 You can use this signature to verify the authenticity of the request.
 The signature is a hex-encoded HMAC-SHA1 digest of the request body, using your webhook secret as the HMAC key.

+> If you want to test the above webhook locally, you have to use a service like [ngrok](https://ngrok.com/docs) to forward `localhost:8080` via a tunnel and make it publicly accessible to anyone with the URL `ngrok` gives you.

+You can always change your webhook URL and/or webhook secret using `eas webhook:update --id WEBHOOK_ID`.
+You can find the webhook ID by running `eas webhook:list`.
+If you would like us to stop sending requests to your webhook, run `eas webhook:delete` and choose the webhook from the list.

+## Webhook server

 Here's an example of how you can implement your server: